uncg-csc340/f24-individual-assignment1/README.md

 > Make sure the compare branch is your own branch, and the base branch is main.

 ## Final Step: Submit a link to the pull request that you created.
-> Open your pull request and just copy the URL.
-The link will include the word "pull" in it.
+> Open your pull request and just copy the URL in the address bar.
+The link will include the word "pull" and a number in it.
 Do not submit a link to the general repository.
 >
 > Your work will get approved and merged so that your changes show up on the main branch.